About Our Hematopathology Fellowship

 The Department offers a one-year fellowship in Hematopathology.
 Candidates may continue their fellowships beyond one year through sponsored research.
 The fellowship is approved by the Accreditation Council for Graduate Medical Education, and fellows are eligible to take the American Board of Pathology subspecialty examination in hematology.
 The fellowship emphasizes a multidisciplinary approach to the diagnosis of diseases of the lymphoid and hematopoietic systems.
 Cases are worked up routinely using morphology, immunohistochemistry, flow cytometry, cytogenetics and molecular diagnostic assays as needed.

 Beth Israel Deaconess Medical Center is a large referral center with active bone marrow and solid organ transplantation programs.
 The center is equipped with state-of-the-art laboratory facilities.

-).
-Completed applications should be received by October 1 of the year prior to the fellowship training.
+Request application materials via email to Joan Allin, Pathology Residency/Fellowship Coordinator.
+Completed applications should be received by August 31 of the year prior to the fellowship training.